LRitzdorf/eele367-final-project/README.md

   - `computer`: the "real" computer entity; instantiates and connects the CPU and memory components
+    - `opcodes`: VHDL package; declares constant opcode values for the control unit and ROM (program memory)
     - `cpu`: instantiates and connects the processor control unit and the data path
       - `control_unit`: finite state machine; implements the CPU's